grammyjs/website/site/docs/hosting/firebase.md

 ### Setup Node.js and Firebase CLI

-To write functions and deploy them to the Cloud Functions runtime, you'll need to set up a Node.js environment and install the Firebase CLI.
+To write functions and deploy them to the Firebase Functions runtime, you'll need to set up a Node.js environment and install the Firebase CLI.

-> It's important to note that only Node.js versions 14, 16, and 18 are currently supported by Firebase Functions.
+> It's important to note that only the Node.js versions 14, 16, and 18 are currently supported by Firebase Functions.
-> For more information on Node.js version support, please refer to [Set Node.js version](https://firebase.google.com/docs/functions/manage-functions#set_nodejs_version) section in their docs.
+> For more on the supported Node.js versions, refer to [here](https://firebase.google.com/docs/functions/manage-functions#set_nodejs_version).

-Once you have Node.js and npm installed, you can install the Firebase CLI using your preferred method.
+Once you have Node.js and NPM installed, install Firebase CLI globally:
-To install it via npm, use the following command in your terminal:

 ```sh
 npm install -g firebase-tools
 ```

-### Initialize The Project
+### Initializing the Project

 1. Run `firebase login` to log in via the browser and authenticate the Firebase CLI.
 2. `cd` into your project's directory.